ivangeorgiev/spark-intro/README.md

 # spark-intro

-Materials from the Spark Walktrough from 24th of November 2016.
+Materials for the Spark Walktrough from 24th of November 2016.

 All data files are also available in the `data/` directory.